Mountlake Terrace, Washington: Transportation

 Mountlake Terrace is located 13 mi north of Downtown Seattle on Interstate 5, which has interchanges at State Route 104 (244th Street Southwest), 236th Street Southwest, and 220th Street Southwest.
 State Route 104 is a major highway that connects the city to Lake Forest Park and Edmonds, where it continues via a state ferry to the Kitsap Peninsula.
 The city's western boundary also reaches State Route 99, which continues south to Seattle and north to Everett.
-Mountlake Terrace also has several major north–south arterial streets that provide connections to Lynnwood and Shoreline.
+Mountlake Terrace also has several major north–south arterial streets that continue into Lynnwood and Shoreline.

 The city's public transportation is primarily provided by Community Transit, which also serves most of the county, and Sound Transit, a regional agency.
-Community Transit operates local routes that connect Mountlake Terrace's neighborhoods to Edmonds, Lynnwood, and Brier, as well as commuter express routes to Downtown Seattle and the University District.
-The express routes are supplemented by Sound Transit Express buses that stop at Mountlake Terrace Transit Center, a major hub with 890 parking stalls that was expanded in the late 2000s.
-The transit center is also served by a King County Metro route that connects Mountlake Terrace to Shoreline and Northgate Mall in Seattle.
-Sound Transit's Lynnwood Link Extension project began construction in 2019 and will bring Link light rail service to Mountlake Terrace Transit Center when it opens in 2024.
+Community Transit operates local routes that connect Mountlake Terrace's neighborhoods to Edmonds, Lynnwood, and Brier.
+The main transit hub in the city is Mountlake Terrace station, which opened in 2009 and has 890 parking stalls in its garage and surface lot.
+It is served by the 1 Line of Sound Transit's regional Link light rail system, which was extended to Lynnwood in August 2024 and connects Mountlake Terrace to the University District, Downtown Seattle, and Seattle–Tacoma International Airport.
+King County Metro operates local bus service to the station from Shoreline, Lake Forest Park, and Kenmore.